-The Super Bowl is coming up Sunday, and chances are the classics like nachos, wings and everything wrapped in bacon won’t be in short supply.
+Your cookout is fast approaching, and chances are the classics like burgers, hot dogs and anything to do with tortilla chips won’t be in short supply.

 What will be in short supply?
 Well, probably anything moderately healthy –store-bought guacamole and hummus aside.
 Brining homemade dip will already make you a hero, but if you make this green pea and edamame hummus, you’ll blow people’s minds.

 Technically, it’s not even hummus – there are no chickpeas – but nobody will notice while they’re scarfing down chip after chip loaded with the stuff.
 The sweetness of the peas and edamame is balanced out with garlic and tahini and finished off with the freshness of lime and cilantro for a dip that’s kind of like a cross between hummus and guacamole.

 And yes, it’s gluten-free and vegan, but depending on what kind of party you’re at, maybe you shouldn’t tell anyone that.